 Our mission is to train pediatric neuropsychologists to be both practitioners and scientists.

-As a member in the Association of Postdoctoral Programs in Clinical Neuropsychology, we provide training consistent with Houston Conference Guidelines.
+As an Association of Postdoctoral Programs in Clinical Neuropsychology member program, we provide training consistent with Houston Conference Guidelines.
 In fact, we are proud to announce that the University of Minnesota will host the Houston Conference Revision conference in September 2022.
 Our program provides rigorous clinical and didactic experiences to form the basis for neuropsychology boarding and specialty certification.
 Although the training is predominately clinically-based, it is rooted in strong research and academic foundations.
 Pediatric neuropsychology is an expanding field with a rapidly growing knowledge base that is evolving to reflect advances in technology in imaging, measurement of behavior and cognition, neurophysiology, and genetics.
 The field of pediatric neuropsychology is particularly challenging because children are dynamic developing organisms, with both an increased vulnerability to environmental effects and an increased capacity to recover from disease conditions.
 While training scientist-practitioners in this field is especially difficult for these reasons, it is rewarding in terms of the long-term benefits provided to children from the scientific information and clinical interventions we offer.

 Clinical experience with a wide range of neurodevelopmental and neurologic disorders and establishment of a research direction for the fellow can only be attained in an intensive two-year program that will enable mastery of this large knowledge base.